David Garrard: Miami Dolphins

 On March 19, 2012, Garrard agreed to terms with the Miami Dolphins on a one-year contract, and was assumed to be the team's starting quarterback for the year.
 On August 11, Garrard had arthroscopic knee surgery and was ruled out of all four preseason games.
 The Dolphins released Garrard on September 4, 2012.

 New York Jets

 The New York Jets announced that they had signed a contract with Garrard on March 11, 2013.
 Garrard announced his intention to retire on May 15, 2013, as consistent knee swelling impaired his ability to play.
 The Jets placed Garrard on the reserve/retired list on May 30, 2013.

-After resting his knee, Garrard decided to make a comeback and the Jets agreed to re-sign Garrard on October 10, 2013.
+After resting his knee, Garrard decided to make a comeback and the Jets agreed to allow Garrard to come back on October 10, 2013.
 He was placed on the exempt list for two weeks.
 He was activated on October 21, 2013.

 Retirement

-On May 8, 2015, Garrard signed a contract with the Jacksonville Jaguars to officially retire as a member of the team.
+On May 8, 2015, Garrard signed a contract with the Jaguars to officially retire as a member of the team.